Sudhu2004/File-Distribution-System/README.md

 # File-Distribution Tool

 **File-Distribution Tool** is a robust file-sharing system that supports multiple protocols, designed for efficient and reliable file distribution across networks.
-This project was developed as part of the Tally CodeBrewers 2024 Hackathon, where we secured the position of 2nd runner-up under the theme "Wizard of System Programming."
+This project was developed as part of the Tally CodeBrewers 2024 Hackathon, where we secured 2nd runner-up under the theme "Wizard of System Programming."

 ## Project Structure